20 Dec Registered Agent and Annual Report FAQs

 - This is my first time doing this, what is involved?
 Can you walk me through the process?

 Each year, your company is required to report to the Maine Secretary of State if it intends to do business in Maine that year.
-As your Registered Agent, we offer to file this report on your behalf for no additional charge.
-To do so, we require you to answer questions about your business and payment.
-We collect payment for the annual service fee and the annual filing fee at the same time for both of our conveniences.
+The state wants to know if you are still in business.
+As your Registered Agent, we offer to file this report on your behalf for no additional charge, but in order to do so, we require information about your business and payment.
+We collect payment for the annual registered agent fee and the annual filing fee at the same time for both of our conveniences.
+We now offer annual recurring auto-payments, which is accessible on our Annual Report page.
+If you need help setting up automatic payments, please contact us at email@example.com.
+The only alternative to auto-payments is to make payment in full prior to January 1 of the reporting year.

 - What is an Annual Report and why is it important?

-It’s the state’s way of keeping track of all the active companies doing significant business in the state, and a method by which they gain a little income each year from each company.
+It’s the state’s way of keeping track of all the active companies doing significant business in the state.

 - When is the deadline to submit the AR?

 The state’s deadline is June 1.
-Our deadline is May 1 to ensure timely filing.
+Our deadline is the first Tuesday during the month of May to ensure timely filing.

 - What happens if I miss the deadline?

 If you miss our deadline, we cannot guarantee a timely filing.
 We process your annual report free of charge, but countless resources go into making this happen.
-The last two years we have seen an excessive number of late filings and people “putting it off to the last minute” without realizing what a deleterious effect this has on the entire process for all of our clients.
+The last couple of years we have seen an excessive number of late filings and people “putting it off to the last minute” without realizing what a disruptive effect this has on the entire process for all of our clients.
+We process over 350 Annual Reports each year, and we are very grateful for those clients who take action on this process immediately.

-If you miss the state deadline of June 1, 2020, you will incur late fees by the state.
+If you miss the state deadline of June 1, you will incur late fees by the state and additional legal fees from our firm.
 The state applies a $50 late fee from June 1-July 31, and increases the fee again in August to $150 (dates and fees are subject to change).
 Eventually, the state will administratively dissolve your company, assuming you no longer wish to conduct business in Maine. *Please contact the Bureau of Corporations, Elections & Commissions to confirm deadlines and late fees.

 Why did you change the process again?

-Simply put, we are a startup too, and we aim to deliver exceptional service and exceptional user experience, but as so many of our clients know, that requires regular assessment and iteration to improving on existing processes.
-We have over 300 companies for which we serve as registered agent, and in order to give each of them the best service, we need people to respond and pay in a timely manner.
-This helps us save time, and have the bandwidth to accommodate you with more important, time-sensitive projects.
-We understand that every business is unique, but creating a system that works for everyone is our goal.
-Thanks for your attention to our notices!
+We are constantly aiming to deliver exceptional service through all of the services our firm provides.
+And, as so many of our clients know, that requires regular assessment to improve on existing processes.
+We serve as Registered Agent or Clerk for over 350 companies, and in order to give each of them an exceptional experience, we need to eliminate the areas that are slowing down the process.
+These changes help us save time, and have the bandwidth to accommodate your time-sensitive projects.
+We understand that every business is unique, but creating a system that works for everyone is our goal and greatly appreciate your timely attention to our notices!

 - What is included in our annual fee?